CurveDocs/curve-resources/docs/lp/deposit-faqs.md

 ## **But does that mean I can still withdraw in my favorite stable coin?**

-When you withdraw, the same principle applies (but reversed).
+When you withdraw, the same principle as in the question above applies- but reversed.
 If you withdraw the stable coin with the biggest share, you would get a bonus but you still choose what stable coin you want to withdraw.

 ## **How quickly does interest accrue/compound?**